-Artificial intelligence is rapidly reshaping healthcare documentation.
+Artificial intelligence is rapidly reshaping healthcare documentation and AI in healthcare.
 Physicians across every specialty are searching for faster, safer, and more intelligent ways to reduce charting burden, improve workflow efficiency, and spend more time focused on patients rather than screens.

 As a result, AI medical scribes and ambient AI documentation tools have become some of the most discussed technologies in healthcare.

 Some systems simply transcribe conversations.
-Others help physicians think, reason, and document more effectively.
+Others support clinical reasoning, documentation quality, and medical decision-making.

 That difference matters.